Partner Visa Program (Spouse Visa)

 Must be of marriageable age:

-Must be a recognized marriage under Australian Law:
+Must be a recognised marriage under Australian Law:

 De facto (relationship (this is for couples who are not married or who are in a same sex relationship):